Shintaido promotes a healthy mind and spirit as much as a healthy body. The benefits of practising include:

 (from Gale’s Encyclopedia of Alternative Medicine)

-During the recent kangeiko, Peter Furtado gave the first British Shintaido Annual Lecture.
-He spoke on the subject of the Mission of the Rakutenkai, 1960s-2020s.
-He consisdered the group of practitioners (it included Masashi Minagawa and Ito Senseis) who worked with Aoki Sensei to develop Shintaido in the 1960s.
-He discussed what they were trying to achieve, in the context of politics and culture of 1960s Japan.
+For the 2021 lecture, Peter Furtado spoke on the subject of the Mission of the Rakutenkai, 1960s-2020s.
+He considered what the group of practitioners who worked with Aoki Sensei to develop Shintaido in the 1960s were trying to achieve, in the context of politics and culture of 1960s Japan.
 He then asked how that original mission has matured and changed over the years, and its importance – and potential relevance to us today as we offer Shintaido to a new generation.
-His talk was highly illustrated, and included clips of keiko in the 1960s, artwork and more.